DavidCHerman/UAVTrackingComparisonTool/README.md

 - I also discovered that if I use object detection and object tracking interchangeably, people who know more about this subject than me get visibly irritated.

 I don't have time tonight to really do much else, so it seems I'll be walking in to class with nothing solid to show for myself, but I do feel like I have more direction, and at least I have these journal entries to show for my weeks of work.

+### March 11th, 2019

+I think I'll change up the format of these entries a little bit.
+First off I need to present more of the resources I'm using and when available, include screen shots of the work I've done so far.
+I also need to bite the bullet and upload some of my code.
+Right now my code's a bit scattered, with working examples of various elements here and there.
+I need to start the actual project and start making code commits.

+Secondly, I've spoken to my professors about my lack of progress and they've given me a good suggestion as to how I can maybe cut back on my goals in a reasonable way.
+I've been focusing for a while now on how to get the various tracking algorithms working, and only recently realized that I would also need to spend a lot of time learning to train the algorithms to work with UAV videos.
+While this was a main component of the project, it would take a long time, and the main focus of this project should be on making a program.
+Training algorithms is nice and if I have time I'd love to get to that, but I can always train algorithms later after I have a functional program that I can show off.
+After all, a program using pre-trained algorithms can still be used to sample those algorithms, but a collection of trained algorithms without a program to view them makes for a poor presentation.

+So my Milestone 1 presentation should reflect this change.
+That presentation will be happening on March 13th.
+In the meantime, I need to build something I can show off.
+Let me list the requirements for my first prototype:

+1. Home page has a button that allows a user to upload a video file.
+2. Program runs the video through a single algorithm, then presents the video with object tracking overlay.

+That's the only two things I need for this first part.
+File upload, algorithm runs on the file, file is displayed.
+I can build off of that, but this is the bare bones version of things.
+Tonight I'll try to get a scene with a file button that uploads a file.
+If that doesn't take too long, I'll start up on getting an algorithm set up in my program.
+Here I go...